klust/experiments-LUMI/Courses/Kurt/hello_jobstep/README.md

-# Experiments with the helo_jobstep exercise.
+# Experiments with the hello_jobstep exercise.

 ## Compiling